Are You Ready To Enter The Screenwriting Marketplace?

 There are a number of ways to answer this.
-Context is key bc there’s no simple formula.
-But I guess you could break it down into tiers where there’s an uncredited newbie, then a writer who has had an option or two, and maybe a sale of a pilot to a TV studio or an indie feature with solid talent, and then someone who sparks quickly in the market with a hyped sale or film out of the blue (I’m thinking of BLINDSPOTTING coming out of Sundance and SXSW this year) and lastly, there are those who have been on the screenwriting path for years, with and without major success.
+Context is key because there’s no simple formula.
+But I guess you could break it down into tiers where there’s an uncredited newbie, then a writer who has had an option or two, and maybe a sale of a pilot to a TV studio or an indie feature with solid talent, and then someone who sparks quickly in the market with a hyped sale or film out of the blue (I’m thinking of BLINDSPOTTING coming out of Sundance and SXSW) and lastly, there are those who have been on the screenwriting path for years, with and without major success.

 Every scenario has numerous variables that determines how a writer approaches the industry.
 Yet.
 One could argue that a writer should ALWAYS be marketing themselves.